Property values continue to grow. According to an average of independent estimates, prices will conclude the year 5.8% higher than when they began.

 The annual price increase has slowed since the double-digit numbers seen in May and June.
 But, the quest for space remains a driving force.
 Working from home, at least part-time, will be a lifelong legacy for many of COVID-19.
 According to the current RICS poll, properties are selling rapidly, and the majority of estate agents believe prices will continue to climb over the next 12 months.

-Experts expect to grow by 3.9% during the course of 2022, according to an average of independent predictions made so far in 2021.
+Experts expect prices to grow by 3.9% during the course of 2022, according to an average of independent predictions made so far in 2021.

 Let’s look at some price predictions for the marketing in upcoming years…